wp-plugins/lexi/readme.txt

 If your site is in UTF-8, uses WP 2.7.x or an older release, and the problem persists, install __[SimplePieCore Plugin](http://wordpress.org/extend/plugins/simplepie-core/ "Does little else but load the core SimplePie API library for any extension that wants to utilize it.")__.

-= It says something about a write problem in cache / It doesn't work! =

-Sure you are using SimplePie.
-Check you have write permission in `wp-content/cache/lexi`.

 = It says something about minimax.
 What's this? =

 This plugin requires __[minimax](http://wordpress.org/extend/plugins/minimax/ "A minimal Ajax library")__ in order to work.